Charan-Karthikeyan/beginner_tutorials/README.md

 This a basic introduction to the usage of ROS nodes with the Publisher and the Subscriber.
 The publisher and the subscriber have also been modified to C++11 standards and checked using the cppcheck and the cpplint.

+#License
+The repository is licensed using BSD-3-Clause license given in this link [LICENSE](https://choosealicense.com/licenses/bsd-3-clause/)

 #Build and Install the package
 ```
 cd